Frostbite in Dogs - An Overview for Pet Parents

 Frostbite in dogs requires immediate medical attention as it can lead to permanent damage to the affected area.
 Frostbite is a condition that can be treated, prevented, or cured when addressed at earlier stages.
 In America, stray dogs have a high chance of frostbite than home-kept dogs.
 Dogs with diabetes mellitus, heart disease, or other conditions that cause reduced blood flow to the body parts are at greater risk for frostbite.
-Frostbite can cause skin color change and swollen paws and ears in dogs.
-Understanding the precaution, treatment, and appropriate measures of keeping a dog can assist in reducing cases of frostbite in dogs.
+Frostbite can cause skin color change and swollen paws and tips of the ears in dogs.
+Understanding the precautions, treatment, and appropriate measures of keeping a dog can assist in reducing cases of frostbite in dogs.

 Frostbite is a condition that causes tissue damage in freezing weather.
 Dogs are vulnerable to frostbite when the temperature falls below 32 degrees Fahrenheit.
 Like humans, frostbite in dogs is a natural process where blood is redirected from the body’s extremities to vital organs due to decreasing body temperature.